-DCA and Sub-recipients will leverage the contracted translation services and bilingual staff to provide interpretation services as needed for all meetings related to program eligibility determinations.
-DCA is committed to providing interpreters for large, medium, small, and one-on-one DCA meetings with any LEP individuals or organizational representatives as needed and as appropriate.
+DCA and Sub-Recipients will leverage the contracted translation services to provide language access services as needed for all meetings related to program eligibility determinations.
+DCA is committed to providing interpreters for large, medium, small, and one-on- one DCA meetings with any DHH and/or LEP individuals or organizational representatives as needed and as appropriate.

-DCA will include a statement in its meeting notices indicating that 1) DCA is prepared to provide appropriate language services for LEP individuals and 2) requesting that the respondent identify any language services needed within a specified period of time, including which language(s) such services are required.
+DCA will include a statement in its meeting notices indicating that 1) DCA is prepared to provide appropriate language services for DHH and LEP individuals; 2) requesting that the respondent identify any language services needed within a specified period of time, including which language(s) such services are required; and 3) closed captioning services are available for all virtual meeting attendees and instructions on how to access the service.

 DCA's ability to provide an in-person interpreter upon request is limited by available resources and the scheduling availability of the translation service(s).
-DCA will provide interpretation services in a meeting in the following manner:
+Regardless of the number of meeting attendees, language access services will be made available upon request with advance notice of ten (10) days.